Joey Logano wins at Nashville in record 5th overtime for 1st NASCAR Cup Series victory of year | TSN

 Cindric set up the repeating overtimes when he made contact with Noah Gragson with two laps left.
 On the restart, points leader Kyle Larson caught the apron and slid with the right corner of his Chevrolet sending Chastain into the wall in Turn 1 for the 12th caution.

 Larson then ran out of gas on another restart, causing Kyle Busch to crash into him.
-That forced Hamlin to go to the pits for more gas, scrambling the field for another try at a finish.
+That's when Hamlin went for gas, scrambling the field for the wild finish.

 Bell, who won last week at New Hampshire, won the first two stages before hitting the wall on lap 228.